Influence of density-dependent diffusion on pattern formation in a refuge: Results for state-dependent diffusivity

 The effects of both parameters of $D_1(u)$ on the oscillations inside the refuge are summarized in Fig.~\ref{fig:Diagrams}, where we depict phase diagrams in the plane $\sigma-d$, identifying the different structures that can emerge.

 The dashed and full lines correspond to the conditions given by Eqs.~(\ref{eq:cond1}) and (\ref{eq:cond2}), respectively, using $\bar{D}=D(u_0)$, which delimit the different phases I-III (see Sec.~\ref{sec:methods}).
-Despite the fluctuations of the density, the approximation of a constant diffusivity $D(u_0)$ in the internal region gives a prediction in reasonable agreement with the results from simulations.
+Despite the oscillations of the density, the approximation of a constant diffusivity $D(u_0)$ in the internal region gives a prediction in reasonable agreement with the results from simulations.
 We verified that pattern wavelength agrees with the prediction $\Lambda=2\pi/|k_R|$.
 Nonetheless, in the region where the imaginary part vanishes and sustained oscillations are expected, what actually happens is that a steady state is not attained (crossed symbols).
-High peaks give rise to a locally low diffusion coefficient, then the fluxes outwards the peaks are not able to balance the growth of the population and this effect is reinforced the higher the peak, as can be seen in Fig.~\ref{fig:feedback} where a region of the profiles is amplified.
+A high peak gives rise to a locally low diffusion coefficient, then the fluxes outwards from the peak are not able to balance the growth of the population and this makes the peak even higher, an effect which is reinforced the higher the peak.

-Notice that such feedback does not take place for density-independent diffusivity, in which case a steady state was always achieved.
-In comparison to the space-dependent case, we also highlight that for $D_1(u)$, when stationary oscillations are formed in the refuge, they are strongly damped towards the center.
+Notice that such feedback does not take place for density-independent diffusivity, in which case a steady state is always achieved.
+We also highlight that for $D_1(u)$, when stationary oscillations are formed in the refuge, they are strongly damped towards the center.
 Moreover, the population outside the refuge can attain a moderate level at the interface and decay slowly with the distance to the interface.